-RIDE WORLD WIDE INDIA 2025-2026

-RIDE INFORMATION

-These rides take place in Rajasthan, west of Delhi, a geographically varied area comprising the Thar Desert, the Aravalli mountains and large areas of semi-desert scrub.
+RIDE INFORMATION These rides take place in Rajasthan, west of Delhi, a geographically varied area comprising the Thar Desert, the Aravalli mountains and large areas of semi-desert scrub.
 Historically this is one of India's richest regions.
 It includes the former kingdom of Marwar, the capital of which was Jodhpur and is dotted with ancient forts and magnificent palaces that were the private homes of royal princes.
 Rides are organised with Raghuvvendra Singh, known as 'Bonnie', an ex-Indian army officer and now one of India's top breeders of Marwari horses as well as an accomplished polo player.
 Bonnie has a stable of 30 or so horses at his family home, Dundlod Fort which is the starting point for most rides.
-He is a knowledgeable, charismatic guide and together with his excellent team of staff, will show you the whole spectrum of life in Rajasthan.
+He is a knowledgeable, charismatic guide and together with his daughter Mallyka who has now joined him in promoting the Marwari horse and their excellent team of staff, will show you the whole spectrum of life in Rajasthan.
 From the peasant farmers who eke out a living in the dusty scrub and desert, the simple, traditional subsistence villages you ride past, to the splendid, privileged life of the royal princes and ancient aristocratic families whose historic homes open their doors to you.
 The combination of Bonnie's wonderful horses and horsemanship, the insiders' knowledge and connections within the country, and a thorough understanding of the expectations of overseas visitors, mean you are in the best possible hands to see this part of Rajasthan.

-DATES Rides are arranged from set dates between October and February for 11 to 15 nights with tailor-made trips (for 2 or more), and shorter itineraries possible on request.
+DATES Rides are arranged from set dates between October and February, usually for 11 to 15 nights with tailor-made trips (for 2 or more), and shorter itineraries possible on request.
 Please see the dates overleaf and call us to discuss plans and availability.
-Extensions can easily be added to any ride itinerary with lots of options possible - a day or two to see the iconic Taj Mahal (included in some itineraries), a visit to one of India's wildlife reserves to search for tigers or some time on the beach in Goa or the southern state of Kerala.
+Extensions can easily be added to any ride itinerary with lots of options possible - a day or two to see the iconic Taj Mahal (included in some itineraries), a visit to one of India's wildlife reserves to search for tigers or add some time on the beach in Goa or the southern state of Kerala.
 HORSES The horses used are from Bonnie's private stables and are mainly pure-bred native Marwari horses (an elegant, spirited breed with lovely 'bell' shaped ears) or Kathiawari horses, with some Thoroughbred crosses.
-Many have been home bred and are used for endurance competitions, tent pegging and polo.
+Many have been home bred and some are used for local endurance competitions, tent pegging and polo.
 Most are between 15hh and 16hh.
-They are slight and generally narrower in build and quite a bit thinner than horses in the west but are athletic, energetic and forward going.
-They are also responsive and sensitive yet sensible, brave and calm making them a real pleasure to ride and most are trained to neck rein like polo ponies.
+They are slight and much narrower across the chest and in general build, and quite a bit thinner, than horses in the west but they are an upright, athletic, energetic and forward going ride.
+They are also responsive and sensitive yet sensible, brave and calm making them a real pleasure to ride.
+Most are trained to neck rein like polo ponies.
 TACK Military saddles (based on an English style but with a short leg panel) are used and saddle-bags are provided where necessary.